sdpalley/docs.erisindustries.com/tutorials/solidity/solidity-5.md

     function kill() {
         if (isOwner()){
-            suicide(owner);
+            selfdestruct(owner);
         }
     }
 }
 ```

 Through the rules of inheritance (which is very similar to how it works in C++), `mortal` now has all the fields and function of `owned`, and when it is instantiated it will automatically call the constructor of `owned` which will set the `owner` field.
 It can also call `isOwner` to do the owner check.
-Also, if `mortal` is extended by another contract, that contract will have a `kill()` function that suicides the contract and can only be called by the contract creator (which is what the `mortal` contract is for).
+Also, if `mortal` is extended by another contract, that contract will have a `kill()` function that selfdestructs the contract and can only be called by the contract creator (which is what the `mortal` contract is for).

 Finally, a very simple [unit-testing contract](/tutorials/solidity/solidity-4/) could be written for `owned` to ensure that it does indeed work: